pchemguy/SQLite-ICU-MinGW/README.md

-## Compile SQLite with ICU on Windows with MinGW
+## How to Compile SQLite with ICU on Windows with MinGW

-This tutorial focuses on compiling SQLite with the ICU extension on Windows using the [MSYS2/MinGW][MSYS2] toolchain.
-Here, I provide additional information on the SQLite building process, which I learned from the source code.
-I also describe my development environment, the scripts that within such an environment automate the entire process, and some pitfalls.

 ### Overview

-"[SQLite][SQLite] is the [most used][SQLite Use] database engine in the world."
-The engine features a particularly compact size, which is achieved, in part, via a modularized design: the most important functionalities comprise the engine core, with other features developed as extensions.
-The source code distribution includes the engine core and mature extensions.
-The official [precompiled binaries][SQLite Distros] featuring select extensions are also available for various platforms.
+[SQLite][SQLite] is arguably the most used database engine worldwide, characterized by especially compact size and modular design.
+By design, the essential functions form the engine core, with other features developed as extensions.
+Since extensions provide widely used functions, most of them are available as a part of source code distributions.
+Select extensions are also enabled in the official [precompiled binaries][SQLite Distros] available for various platforms.

-A notable extension not included in the official binaries (at least for Windows) and not even listed in the "Extensions" section of the [official documentation][SQLite Docs] is [ICU][ICU].
-This extension is responsible for small but important string-related functionality.
-Specifically, case insensitive string treatment, including string case conversion, is supported by the engine core for the Latin alphabet only.
-The ICU SQLite extension, when available, enables "case awareness" for non-ASCII Unicode symbols.
-Unfortunately, there is virtually no information on this extension in the [official documentation][SQLite Docs].
-While some compilation instructions are provided ([here][How To Compile SQLite], [here][Compile-time Options], and [here][README.md]), no instructions are provided as to how to enable the ICU extension.
-Based on my own experience, and some googling, this process may not be particularly straightforward.
-I have done some digging and experimenting to figure it out and decided to summarize what I have learned in case this how-to might be helpful to others.
+A notable extension not included in the official SQLite binaries or [documentation][SQLite Docs] is [ICU][ICU].
+It enables case insensitive string treatment and case conversion for non-ASCII Unicode symbols, whereas the core provides such functions for the Latin alphabet only.
+The official website has brief SQLite building instructions ([here][How To Compile SQLite], [here][Compile-time Options], and [here][README.md]) but no information on how to enable the ICU extension.
+Since figuring out the necessary steps was not straightforward because of several obscure issues, I share and discuss scripts that automate the entire process.
+I also give instructions for setting up [MSYS2/MinGW][MSYS2] toolchain from scratch.

 ### Development Environment

-I use [MSYS2/MinGW][MSYS2] as my Windows development environment.
-MSYS2 provides three mutually incompatible toolchains (MSYS2, MinGW x32, and MinGW x64), and any accidental mixing will likely fail the build process.
-More toolchains are available (see MSYS2 [package groups][MSYS2 Groups]), but for native compilation on a Windows x64 system, which is the focus of this tutorial, just two base toolchains (x32 and x64) are sufficient.
+This tutorial relies on MSYS2/MinGW development environment.
+MSYS2 provides three mutually incompatible toolchains (MSYS2, MinGW x32, and MinGW x64), and any accidental mixing will likely fail the building process.
+More toolchains are available (see MSYS2 [package groups][MSYS2 Groups]), but for native compilation on a Windows x64 system, just two base toolchains (x32 and x64) are sufficient.
 The official x64 installer for a minimum MSYS2 environment can be downloaded from the [front page][MSYS2] or [directly][MSYS2 Setup x64].

-Let us assume that [MSYS2x64][MSYS2 Setup x64] is installed in the "msys64" folder, and the package cache is in the "msys2pkgs" folder.
-The installation folder does not need to be in the root folder of the system drive, but its path should not contain any spaces.
-For example, "B:\dev\msys64" contains MSYS2 and "B:\dev\msys2pkgs" contains cached packages.
-(While MSYS2 can be, for example, integrated with [ConEmu][ConEmu], this customization is not essential and is beyond the scope of this tutorial.)
+Let us assume that the “msys64” folder ([e.g.](e.g.), “B:\dev\msys64”) contains MSYS2x64, and the “msys2pkgs” folder ([e.g.](e.g.), “B:\dev\msys2pkgs”) has cached packages.
+(While MSYS2 integrates with [ConEmu][ConEmu], this customization is beyond the scope of this tutorial.)
 [Pacman][MSYS2 Pacman] package manager is available for interactive or script-based package management from the MSYS2 shell (msys64\msys2.exe).

 ```bash
 #!/bin/bash